-Domestic violence in California is a criminal offense which can be punishable by a fine, probation, jail time, or prison – depending on the severity of the charges brought against you.
-Apart from this, a domestic violence conviction can also have far-reaching consequences on your personal life, social life, and career.
-In this post, let us focus on three vital aspects of California domestic violence laws that you should know.
+Domestic violence in California is a criminal offense that can be punishable by a fine, probation, jail time, or prison – depending on the severity of the charges brought against you.
+A domestic violence conviction can also have far-reaching consequences on your personal life, social life, and career.
+In this post, let us focus on three vital aspects of California’s domestic violence laws that you should know.

 Domestic Violence in California Does Not Necessarily Have To Be Physical in Nature

-You do not have to put your hands on your partner or family member in order to be accused of domestic violence.
-The law states that threats of violence can also be considered domestic violence, as long as the other party has reason to believe that you are about to hurt them.
+You do not have to put your hands on your partner or family member to be accused of domestic violence.
+The law states that threats of violence can also be considered domestic violence as long as the other party has reason to believe you are about to hurt them.

 Similarly, stalking, harassing, destroying personal property, or any other behavior or action that disturbs the other person’s peace can be considered domestic violence – even in the absence of physical violence.
 Therefore, do not take a domestic violence accusation lightly, even if no physical act was involved.
-Consult with a skilled California defense lawyer at once if you are charged or questioned.
+Consult a skilled California defense lawyer immediately if you are charged or questioned.

 Coercive Control is Also Considered a Form of Domestic Violence in California

 In 2020, California’s Domestic Violence Prevention Act was expanded to include coercive control as a form of domestic abuse.
 Common examples of coercive control include:

 - Not allowing your partner to meet or contact their relatives, friends, coworkers, or acquaintances.